Konrad869/Pizzeria_page_/README.md

 Tech

-JobOffers is developed using following technologies:
+Pizzeria_page_ is developed using following technologies: